wangnan0623/STC-Net/README.md

 For help or issues using this git, please submit a GitHub issue.

 For other communications related to this git, please contact 3120240652@bit.edu.cn and yongsong@bit.edu.cn.
+## Installation
+This code is based on Python 3.8 and PyTorch 2.0

+We recommend using conda to build the environment:

+`conda create -n STC_Net python=3.8`
+`conda activate STC_Net`